However you live it, live life in 5G

 Spectrum is the over-the-air bandwidth that mobile networks need to transmit data.
 And when it comes to 5G, there’s a lot of data.
 Thankfully, we’ve got more usable 5G spectrum than anyone else.

-With 140MHz of 5G spectrum (and 100MHz of it contiguous), our service will be much faster and able to handle more data.
-This is something the other operators cannot currently do because they have at most 50MHz of 5G spectrum.
+With 140MHz of dedicated 5G spectrum (and 100MHz of it contiguous), our service will be much faster and able to handle more data.
+This is something the other operators cannot currently do because they have at most 90MHz of usable, dedicated, 5G spectrum.

 In fact, International Telecommunication Union (ITU) standards indicate that to deliver a 5G network, you may need to have a minimum of 100MHz of 5G spectrum.
-Right now, we’re the only UK mobile network to have over this amount.
+Right now, we’re the only UK mobile network to have over this amount of usable, dedicated, 5G spectrum.

 - 2. The UK’s first mobile network Cloud-core

 We’ve invested heavily in the UK’s first mobile network core that’ll be hosted using the Cloud.
 This means we’ll deliver a fully virtualised telco Cloud-core network that’s 5G ready and supported by our existing IT systems.
-What’s even better is that this is exclusive to us right now , and our Cloud-core network is already live.
-We’re migrating our customers onto it throughout 2019.
+What’s even better is that this is exclusive to us right now, and our Cloud-core network is already live.

 What this means